H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 ## Why This Matters for Polymathmatic Geography

-This chapter provides the theoretical foundation for understanding how Ms. Jarvis represents knowledge, belief, and uncertainty — and why those representations are structured the way they are.
+This chapter provides the theoretical foundation for understanding how Ms. Allis represents knowledge, belief, and uncertainty — and why those representations are structured the way they are.
 It supports:

 - **P1 – Every where is entangled** by establishing that belief is not stored as isolated facts but as multi-axis geometric structures in which spatial, temporal, institutional, and normative dimensions are co-present and mutually constraining — so that a single GBIM belief about a hospital in Fayette County is simultaneously a claim about what exists, where it is, when it was verified, who has authority over it, and what its implications are for program routing.